bigbio/fslite/docs/README.data.md

-## fsspark - data structures
+## fslite - data structures

 ---

-`fsspark` is a Python package that provides a set of tools for feature selection in Spark.
+`fslite` is a Python package that provides a set of tools for feature selection in Spark.
-Here we describe the main data structures used in `fsspark` and how to use them.
+Here we describe the main data structures used in `fslite` and how to use them.

 ### Input data